-A toolkit to give a broad overview of the different aspects young adults need to consider when transitioning to adulthood.
+This is a toolkit to give a broad overview of things for Autistic youth and their families to consider as they transition to adulthood.

 Funding & Supports